Claudia Karvan: Personal life

 Karvan first met Jeremy Sparks, an Australian film set constructor and later an engineer, in the late 1980s.
-They became domestic partners in 1995 and have two children.
+They became domestic partners in 1995 and have two children, Albee and Audrey.
 She is also stepmother to pop singer Holiday Sidewinder, Sparks' daughter from a previous relationship with Australian actress Lo Carmen.
-Karvan described Sparks, "When we got together he was a single father, and the way he navigated that really impressed me.
+Karvan (cameo role) and Carmen (as Meryl) had both appeared in a film, The Nostradamus Kid (1993), which was shot in late 1991 and early 1992.
+Both had previously acted in the TV series, The Last Resort (1988).
+In 2011, Karvan said of Sparks, "When we got together he was a single father, and the way he navigated that really impressed me.
 He was a great dad then, and now.
 He's physical and consistent and funny."
-Karvan (cameo role) and Carmen (as Meryl) had both appeared in a film, The Nostradamus Kid (1993), which was shot in late 1991 and early 1992.
-Both had previously acted in the TV series, The Last Resort (1988).
+Karvan and Sparks separated in 2017.

-In October 2019 Sidewinder, residing in Los Angeles, recalled growing up with Karvan and Sparks, "My stepmother was a famous actress and the bigger breadwinner in my dad's household.
+In October 2019, Sidewinder, residing in Los Angeles, recalled growing up with Karvan and Sparks, "My stepmother was a famous actress and the bigger breadwinner in my dad's household.
 Lots of strong women around.
 I lived on Bondi Beach with dad, surfing and swimming off the rocks at sunset."
 Audrey Sparks made her acting debut as Little Girl (Young Suzy) in the Spirited episode, "I Remember Nothing" (September 2010).
 Karvan portrays the adult Suzy Darling and is a co-producer for the series.
 Audrey reprised her role in season 2 episode, "Time After Time" (July 2011).

-Karvan and Sparks separated in 2017.
+At the "What Women Want" forum in September 2002, Karvan discussed the refugee crisis and criticised the Australian policy of mandatory detention.

+Karvan started salsa dancing as a hobby in 2017 to help with rehabilitation after being treated for a herniated disc.
+During her stint on Dancing with the Stars in 2020, Karvan dedicated her salsa dance to a childhood friend, Samantha, who had died two years previously.

 As of August 2020 Karvan and her children resided in Redfern, having lived in the area for 15 years.

+In 2023, Karvan was the subject of a painted portrait by Sydney-based artist Laura Jones, which was a finalist for the Archibald Prize that year.

-At the "What Women Want" forum in September 2002, Karvan discussed the refugee crisis and criticised the Australian policy of mandatory detention.
-From December 2022 she has been in a romantic relationship with pop rock drummer, Dave Galafassi (ex-Gelbison).
+In 2025 it was reported in Australian Women's Weekly that she had been in a romantic relationship with pop rock drummer, Dave Galafassi (ex-Gelbison), since December 2022.